Steady-state bifurcations for three-cell networks with asymmetric inputs: Case study: three-cell networks with one, two or six asymmetric inputs

-\subsection{Case study: three-cell networks with one, two or six asymmetric inputs}
+\section{Case study: three-cell networks with one, two or six asymmetric inputs}

-In this section, we study which synchrony subspaces support a synchrony-breaking bifurcation branch for the three-cell connected networks with one or two or six asymmetric inputs.
-In \cite{ADS20}, we classified the minimal connected 3-cell networks with one, two and six asymmetric inputs, up to ODE-equivalence.
-Moreover, we proved that any three-cell network with asymmetric inputs is ODE-equivalent to a minimal network with at most six asymmetric inputs.
-In Leite and Golubitsky~\cite{LG06}, the authors have already obtained a classification, up to ODE-equivalence, of the $3$-cell networks with one asymmetric input.
-We start by recalling the classification given in \cite{ADS20} of the minimal connected 3-cell networks with one, two and six asymmetric inputs.
+The minimal connected three-cell networks with one, two and six asymmetric inputs are enumerated, up to ODE-equivalence, in \cite{ADS20}.
+Moreover, it is proved that any three-cell network with $k$-asymmetric inputs , $k \in \NN$, is ODE-equivalent to a minimal three-cell network with at most six asymmetric inputs.
+In this section, for each such three-cell connected network, we study which synchrony subspaces support a synchrony-breaking bifurcation branch of steady-state solutions.

+We start by recalling the classification given in \cite{ADS20} of the minimal connected three-cell networks with one, two and six asymmetric inputs.